![]() |

 the four surviving crew members when the Melbourne Star was torpedoed

 and sunk in the Atlantic 480 miles south east of Bermuda.
+I

-information from, without this material I would have been unable
+material I would have been unable

 to create this website.
 Thank you.